dannybauman/30-day-map-challenge-2025/maps/04-my-data/README.md

 5. Excludes any waypoints within exclusion circles (home/work).
 6. Writes GeoJSON with one Point per GPS waypoint at actual coordinates.

+## Platform file format notes

+When uploading the GeoJSON file to AI development platforms:
+- **Lovable**: Supports `.geojson` file uploads directly ✅
+- **Bolt.new**: Does NOT support `.geojson` file uploads ❌
+  - Workaround: Convert to `.txt` or embed GeoJSON inline in JavaScript
+- **Other platforms**: Test file upload support before proceeding

+The GeoJSON file can be used directly in code by loading it as JSON or embedding it inline if needed.

 ## Timeline data coverage

 - **Date range:** May 23, 2025 to November 4, 2025